Ares-Developers/Ares-docs/new/buildings/fakes.rst

 ~~~~~

 Fakes are buildings known from :game:`Red Alert` which look like their original
 counterparts but are weaker and serve no function.
-There mere purpose is to
+Their mere purpose is to
 hide the location of the real buildings.

 Fakes show the string defined by :value:`TXT_FAKE` when selected by the owning